uts-magic-lab/Magiks/documentation/s-pr2/example_1.md

 ### Move to a target pose in the task-space

-To move the arm to a specific position and orientation in the task-space, you need to first set the target:
+To move the arm to a specific position and orientation in the task-space, you need to first set a target and then move the arm:
 ```
 pos_l = obj.larm.wrist_position()    # Read the left arm position w.r.t. the left arm base
 ori_l = obj.larm.wrist_orientation() # Read the left arm orientation w.r.t. the torso